National Program Director — Mountain Travel and Rescue Program

 - Leads regular national committee calls and organize a face to face meeting every three years.

-- Member of the Curriculum Subcommittee.
+- Member of the Curriculum Subcommittee or interest group subcommittee.

-- Manages the ID program budget
+- Manages the program budget

 - Develops a plan for the future of the program in terms of SMART goals